When We Are Closed

 The service is also available to carers and healthcare professionals

 Call: 0300 5000 101 (17:00 - 9:00 Monday to Friday and 24 hours at weekends and

 Hospital Accident and Emergency Department (A&E)

-Be a hero - save A&E for saving lives
+Please save A&E for saving lives

-A&E is serious, life-threatening injuries and illnesses that need urgent medical attention.
+A&E is for serious, life-threatening injuries and illnesses that need urgent medical attention.
 These include, but are not limited to, loss of consciousness, heavy bleeding, severe chest pain or breathing difficulty, serious burns, strokes and persistent fits.